COMP122/pythagorean.mips/assignment.md

 During class time, the professor walked you through the elements of the program.
 Depending on which class you attend, the Professor used a different technique.
 Use the code from your notes to get your initial program started.
 The four versions of the code, from the four class sessions, are provided for comparison and are located in:

    ```
-   comp122/deliverables/41-pythegorean/starter_code
+   comp122/deliverables/41-pythagorean/starter_code
    ```

-You may use the provided ``pythegorena.s`` file as a starting point.
+You may use the provided ``pythagorean.s`` file as a starting point.
 It includes some initial comments and some setup code.

 The elements of the program were:
    1. read three unsigned 8-bit integers using the read_int syscall